This is your answer to where to stay in Berlin city on a budget AND have an epic time.

 Here is our review of Kiwi.

-More Hostels in Germany and Europe
+More Guides in Germany

 We have already found you the top hostels in Berlin, so time to move on.